Artificial intelligence in visual veneer analysis improves on-grade accuracy

 AI-enhanced grading brings various benefits for different processes

-Artificial intelligence is part of new Raute analyzers.
+Artificial intelligence is part of the new Raute analyzers.
 Each mill is unique, and it might not be feasible to modernize all analyzers at once.
 Raute experts are available to help you prioritize these opportunities to maximize the benefits for your mill.

 If your current Raute visual analyzers are less than 10 years old, you can send us digital samples.
 Our AI experts will demonstrate the effect and value of the AI in your production!

-Read more about the mill-level utilization of AI based visual grading to understand how high-end defect detection transforms production and profits: https://www.raute.com/blog/solutions/what-mills-risk-without-high-end-defect-detection/
+Read more about the mill-level utilization of AI-based visual grading to understand how high-end defect detection transforms production and profits: https://www.raute.com/blog/solutions/what-mills-risk-without-high-end-defect-detection/